UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

-African civet (Civettictis civetta) looks like a raccoon because it has wide head, pointed muzzle, long neck and small eyes and ears.
+African civet (Civettictis Civetta) looks like a raccoon because it has a wide head, pointed muzzle, long neck, and small eyes and ears.
 They have been recorded in most Uganda safari parks but they are rarely seen.

 Facts about genet

-Genets looks like the African civet and often mistaken as cats due slight variations in appearance.
+Genets look like African civets and often mistaken as cats due to slight variations in appearance.
 However, the genet is slender with beautiful spotted coats and extraordinarily long tails, large ears, a pointed muzzle, and partly retractile claws.

 They are very secretive creatures in the wild.
 Genet species that are widespread in Uganda include;